Trilogy Transform

 Modern ETL - starting with Airflow, and moving into DBT, Dagster, Prefect, and more - has provided a robust toolkit for building a graph of processing that moves raw data through an enrichment pipeline, producing steadily more "clean" data that eventually lands in "gold" datasets.
 There's another graph of processing after these to support specific cases, caching, and performance optimization.

-Data mesh approaches pivot this to introduce federation, but the principles remain.
+Data mesh approaches pivot this to introduce federation, but the core principles remain.

 A first cut of these graphs is often clean and optimized - but as a company evolves and data changes, this graph becomes increasingly difficult to manage.